As seen on:

 First, we have to raise $600,000 from Founding Innovation Partners.

-This funding will enable us to complete the development of the Printer in preparation for creating the very first community of printed homes in El Salvador.
+This funding will enable us to complete the development of the Printer in preparation for creating the very first community of printed homes in Latin America.
 This will serve as an exemplar community, moving us into Phase III: scaling 3D home printed communities throughout the developing world.

 Deploying the $600k will include: